-Wool is amazing for elimination communication.
+Wool is amazing for elimination communication!
 The lanolin in wool makes it water repellent, but wool can also absorb excess liquid.
-Lanolin neutralizes urine, so rather than needing to wash a pair of wool shorties each time they get peed on, you can simply hang them up to air dry, and re-use them again later.
+Lanolin neutralizes urine so you don't need to wash a pair of wool shorties each time there is a pee miss.
+If the wool feels dry, keep on using it.
+If the wool feels damp, you can hang it to air dry and reuse it again later.
 Once you notice the wool is no longer repelling water, it's time to wash and lanolize it again.

 Wool is naturally breathable, so it's good not only in cold weather, but also in hot weather.

 When you buy wool bottoms its like you are getting two in one: a waterproof cover and a piece of clothing.
 And interlock wool can be super cute!